A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: LLM applications by phase

 \subsection{ADS Assessment}

-In this phase, the performance of ADSs is quantified using key metrics, with Time-To-Collision (TTC)~\cite{ozbay2008derivation} being one widely adopted example.
-These statistical indicators are typically included in simulation test report.
+In this phase, the performance of ADSs is quantified using key metrics, with TTC~\mbox{\cite{ozbay2008derivation}} being one widely adopted surrogate safety metric~\mbox{\cite{Westhofen2023}}.
+This metric is often included in simulation test reports, though it represents only one approach to safety assessment.
 To automate this process, LLMs have been employed to generate simulation reports.
 In~\cite{Li.2024}, a LLM is used to interpret SUMO output files, extract relevant metrics such as traffic density, travel time, and emissions, and synthesizes analytical summaries to support efficient evaluation and comparison of simulation outcomes.

 Beyond simulation, LLMs have also been applied to the analysis of real-world ADS accidents.
-Xu et al.~\cite{Xu2024WhatTE} explore the potential of LLMs to generate legal explanations for ADS-related accident cases.
-The limitations of the models are evaluated, and improvements are proposed through domain-specific adaption and enhanced contextual reasoning.
+Xu et al.~\cite{Xu2024WhatTE} reveal the potential of LLMs to generate legal explanations for ADS-related accident cases through reviewing 31 papers.
+They find that while LLMs show promise in legal documents processing and consulting, they still falls short of meeting lawyer's specific explanatory needs in ADS accident cases due to hallucination, limited domain-knowledge, and black-box reasoning mechanism.

 In addition to safety assessment, LLMs have been explored as tools to evaluate the intelligence level of ADSs.
 You et al.~\cite{you2025comprehensive} employ LLMs to perform hierarchical assessments by using CoT prompting combined with RAG.
 The models simulate human-like reasoning across multiple decision-making levels, and their outputs are validated through CARLA simulations and human evaluators.